 Lenders mortgage insurance can be expensive.
 However, you can avoid or reduce your LMI costs by saving a larger deposit or using a parental guarantor to cover part of your deposit.
 You can also borrow the LMI premium by folding it into your mortgage.

 Lenders’ mortgage insurance explained

-When you take out a mortgage, lenders’ mortgage insurance (LMI) protects your lender if you can’t make your repayments.
+Lenders’ mortgage insurance (LMI) protects your lender when you take out a mortgage if you can’t make your repayments.
 Borrowers with smaller deposits (under 20% of a property’s value) usually have to pay LMI.
 The amount you pay for LMI depends on the size of your loan and your deposit size, but in some cases, LMI can add thousands of dollars to the cost of buying a home.

 LMI can cost anything from a few thousand to tens of thousands of dollars.
 Here’s an example: